 In the bell cage, there are three big steel bells that were founded as a substitute for the signal bell delivered during World War I. The bells are a B flat bell, a D flat bell and an E flat bell.
 Apart from these three new bells, also an old bronze bell from the 16th century belongs to the chime of the town church.
 This precious small F bell with its 800 kg was founded here on the spot in 1510.
 The young Count William the Rich and his first consort Walpurga of Egmont were present when the old ”fire bell“ was inaugurated.
-It got the name ”Walpurgis-bell“, and even today it is always rung at twelve and seven o’ clock.

 The parish council of the Protestant parish in Dillenburg

 Revised German version: Renate Schlappach and Ursula Krug-Richter

 English translation: Carmen Wechselberger